 The concept of "product" is being stretched.
 It is possible to construct the shell of the product with existing standard technology and through the software, make it into a new product, tailored to answer a given user need.
 The new "product" that we want to develop from this point of view will respond to the dreams of people in otherwise disadvantaged groups.
 The dream machines can (easily) be filled with specific content by the person who will be using it or by someone close to them (family, friends, staff) directly via the "Explorer" in a standard computer.

-You can download the dream machines pictured below and test them in Windows Mobile based handheld computers or mobile phones.
+The Dream Machines pictured below are good examples, but the implementation on them in Windows Mobile based handheld computers or mobile phones are outdated.
 They have been developed and tested for the HP iPAQ 214.
-They can work on other similar devices, but there is no guarantee.

 Do It Like This!